sn-kaier/jsdoc-from-typescript/README.md

 # Declaring JS Doc types via TypeScript

-TypeScript Files can be used in JavaScript files' JsDocs.
+TypeScript files can be used in JavaScript files' JsDocs.

 ### Write your Type Definitions as you normally would in TypeScript
 ```TypeScript